Exemptions

 6. Study timeframe and mode of study

-1. CCA programme students must complete all the required courses or subjects within the period designated by the Institute.
-For details, please click HERE.
+CCA programme students must complete all the required courses or subjects within the period designated by the Institute.

 2. CCA programme students must inform the Institute immediately of any changes of their study mode and/or change of their CCA programme.

-4. CCA graduates whose study period is longer than the normal programme duration must submit the explanation letter with supporting documents for an individual exemption assessment.
+4. CCA graduates whose study period is longer than the required timeframe must submit the explanation letter with supporting documents for an individual exemption assessment.

 5. HKCGI reserves the right to decline full exemption application if the students fail to meet the studentship maintenance requirement and relevant policies.